GovWizely/developerportal/_posts/2017-02-13-endpointme.md

 -Greg Sandler, ThinkGlobal

-#### Do you need to be a programmer to use APIs?
+###### Do you need to be a programmer to use APIs?

 You can use the ITA’s APIs in two ways: as web addresses (URLs), which don’t require you to be a programmer, or you can use them programmatically.

 Most of the time, you access information with URLs.
-For example, you can search for information with the Consolidated_Screening_List API [John: add link] using the following general format:
+For example, you can search for information with the Consolidated_Screening_List API using the following general format:

 	https://api.govwizely.com/consolidated_screening_list/search

 You can add parameters and options that specify where to look, the kind of information to look for, and so on.

 However, you can also write simple programs in the language of your choice that call the API and then accept the results into the program for further processing.
-In addition, many of the ITA’s APIs have what are known as widgets.
+In addition, many of the ITA’s APIs have what are known as [widgets](search-widgets.html).
 Widgets are precoded software subroutines that let you add search fields for APIs on a web page of your own.

-#### How do the ITA’s APIs work?
+###### How do the ITA’s APIs work?

 The International Trade Administration (ITA) provides APIs as JSON endpoints for authoritative information on U.S. exporting and international trade.
 ITA continually updates the APIs, so check this portal often.
 The The endpoint has appended to it a version number indicating which version of the API is being invoked.
 Please [provide feedback](contact.html) to help improve the APIs and to recommend new data sets.